FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_network.md

 {% docs eth_network %}

-The network on the blockchain used by a transaction.
+[BETA TABLE] - The network on the blockchain used by a transaction.

 {% enddocs %}